MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: MetaUrban Simulator

 Crosswalks are crucial for the connectivity of scenes.
 MetaUrban provides candidates at the beginning and end of each roadway of a block.
 Then, locations of the crosswalk can be controlled by a crosswalk density parameter or be specified by users directly.

 \textbf{Object placement.} Figure~\ref{fig:place_obj} illustrates the iterative process of placing objects in the scene.
 First, we convert the polygon of the geometric zone of the sidewalk into rectangles.
-We will place objects on each geometric zone independently.
-At each step of placing on the specific zone, we can obtain rectangles that are not occupied.
+We will place objects on each functional zone or geometric zone independently.
+At each iteration of generating on the specific zone, we can obtain rectangles that are not occupied.
 Then we check from the starting region to the ending region for the current retrieved object class.
 We place it if possible, or we start to place the next class.
 In the simulator, we use rectangle bounding boxes to represent all objects physically to adopt this object placement method.